Cannot Find the Update File (SU-41350-3) | Fixed by Experts

 - The USB storage device you’re using needs maintenance.
 This you’ll learn in the next section.

-- The PS4 USB connection is malfunctioning.
+- A failure occurs in the PS4 USB connection.
 Here you might want the help of a technician.

 These are the most common reasons that cause Error [SU-41350-3].
 Now, let’s see how can you work around it.